 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-The City considers property tax revenues to be available if they are collectible within 60 days of the end of the current fiscal period.
-All other revenues are considered to be available if they are generally collected within 60 days of the end of the current fiscal period.
+The City considers property tax revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 All other revenues are considered to be available if they are generally collected within 60 days of the end of the current fiscal period.
 It is the City's policy to submit reimbursement and claim requests for federal and state grant revenues within 30 days of the end of the program cycle and payment is generally received within the first or second quarter of the following fiscal year.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to vacation, sick leave, claims and judgments, are recorded only when payment is due.